danth6961/tsp-rebalance-app/docs/README.md

 - Multiple macro indicators are lagged and may update asynchronously.
 - The engine is rule-based and can flip regimes around hard thresholds.
 - Flat-file persistence is suitable for a single-user Streamlit workflow, not multi-user concurrency.
+- Snapshot quality should be interpreted alongside source provenance and freshness where available.

 ## Installation